enyojs/enyo-docs/developer-guide/getting-started/components.md

 mechanism.
 The first argument sent with every event is `sender`, which is a reference to the component that generated the event.
 This argument facilitates code reuse since the same method can be used to handle multiple events distinguished by `sender`.
-The second argument, `event`, is an object whose properties convey information about the event.
+The second argument, `ev`, is an object whose properties convey information about the event.

 To learn more about events in Enyo, see [Event Handling](event-handling.html).